Rio Ferdinand unaware of ‘fixated’ fan’s ‘monkey gesture’, court told

 He added that he did not hear the defendant shouting anything abusive towards him.

-However, Mr Ferdinand “presumed” Arnold had made the “wanker” sign at him, and when United went 2-1 up, recalled “pointing at him, laughing at that person, 100%”.
+However, Mr Ferdinand “presumed” Arnold had made the “w****r” sign at him, and when United went 2-1 up, recalled “pointing at him, laughing at that person, 100 per cent”.

-“I just go back at them to say ‘reminder’, just as they probably did to me when it went 1-1 (when Wolverhampton scored).”
+“I just go back at them to say ‘reminder’, just as they probably did to me when it went 1-1 (when Wolves scored).”

 Stuart Munden-Edge, one of the pundit’s close security team, said he was scanning the crowd and spotted a male, early on, “calling Mr Ferdinand a wanker”.